Electro-resonance/Panel-of-AI-Minds/README.md

 ## 🔧 Requirements

 - Python 3.10+
-- Google Generative AI SDK (Vertex AI or AI Studio)
+- Google Generative AI SDK (Google AI Studio) with generated API key
-- OpenAI or Kaggle notebook environment for secure key storage
+- Anaconda Jupyter Notebook or Kaggle notebook environment
 - Optional: Google Text-to-Speech API for audio synthesis

 ## 🚀 Quickstart

-After running through the notebook with persona and function deifinitions, to run the full pipeline from a single prompt use:
+After running through the notebook with persona and function deifinitions, to run the full pipeline from your own single prompt use:

 ```python
 topic = "Could AGI arrive sooner than we think?"